bipmed/bipmed-server/README.md

-# BIPMed Server
+# BraVE Server

-This system provides API endpoint for sharing variant data with [BIPMed website](https://bipmed.org/).
+This system provides API endpoint for sharing variant data with [BraVE - BIPMed Variant Explorer](https://bipmed.org/brave).
 It accepts `Query` as POST request and returns a list of `Variant`.

 Query